North Carolina A&T Aggies: Volleyball

 The North Carolina A&T volleyball team is coached by Hal Clifton.
 Clifton is the ninth head coach in the program's history, and he replaced former coach Toni Conway, who took over the program in 2009.
 Prior to joining NC A&T, Clifton held previous assistant coaching positions at NCAA Division II St. Andrews Presbyterian College, as well as six seasons at Division I Elon University.
 Clifton played an integral part in turning the Phoenix program from a 9–23 team, in the 2005 season, into a squad that finished in first place in the Southern Conference North Division in 2010 with a 21–14 overall record and an 11–5 mark in the league.

 The Lady Aggies volleyball program currently hosts all home contests inside Moore Gymnasium.

 Former sports

 Swimming

-NC A&T sponsored Women's swimming as a varsity sport from 1998–2016 where they competed in the Coastal Collegiate Sports Association (CCSA), an NCAA Division I conference that started in 2007 as the single-sport Coastal Collegiate Swimming Association and adopted its current name when it added women's beach volleyball in 2015.
+NC A&T sponsored Women's swimming as a varsity sport from 1998 to 2016 where they competed in the Coastal Collegiate Sports Association (CCSA), an NCAA Division I conference that started in 2007 as the single-sport Coastal Collegiate Swimming Association and adopted its current name when it added women's beach volleyball in 2015.
 The team was led by coach Shawn Hendrix, who ran the program from its first season.